lightwave-lab/lightlab/docs/_static/gettingStarted/sysadmin.rst

 If you have developers, set up CI for your own fork (optional)
 ------------------------------------------------------------------
-@tlima I am shaky on this and the following sections
+@tlima I am shaky on this section